Stage2020-INSA-Handicap-International/yemen-bombings-tracking/README.md

 # yemen-bombings-tracking
-Bombing tracing and detection project in Yemen using satellite images led by [BETTINGER Matthieu](), [HAFID Salim]() and [SADER Bruno]() for Humanity & Inclusion in collaboration with the Foundation INSA.
+Bombsite tracing and detection project in Yemen using satellite images led by [BETTINGER Matthieu](), [HAFID Salim]() and [SADER Bruno]() for Humanity & Inclusion in collaboration with the Foundation INSA.

 # Sommaire
 # Architecture d'augmentation et de detection des bombardements grâce à Sentinel